LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/ExternalKnowledgeBases/introduction.md

 ### Getting started with a draft KB

-Adding an external knowledge base can take some time, so the Knowledge Base application gives you the option to save a knowledge base as a "draft."
+Adding an external knowledge base can take some time, so the KnowledgeAI application gives you the option to save a knowledge base as a "draft."
 This lets you step away from the configuration work and come back to it at a later time.

 Once you start the process of adding the knowledge base -- i.e., you provide a name for the knowledge base -- if you then click **Cancel**, you are prompted to choose whether to save your work: